 The question is, did anyone in 1979 over the age of 12 and under the age of 50 want to witness almost two hours of inquiry into a series of long ago sporting events with diversions into the swimmer’s semi-private life?

-The role of Dawn is taken by Bronwyn Mackay-Payne, who has little acting ability but who bears an uncanny resemblance to the original and makes do with a series of more or less sullen facial expressions and the occasional big smile.
+The role of Dawn is taken by Bronwyn Mackay-Payne, who has little acting ability and is acutely camera-conscious but who bears an uncanny resemblance to the original and makes do with a series of more or less sullen facial expressions and the occasional big smile.

 The other performers appear weighed down by the responsibility of their roles and/or the vacuity and tedium of the script.
 Characterisation goes by the board except for a fleeting glimpse of something from Lyndall Barbour’s Edie.